OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 Select the button labels to be displayed in the web configurator guide: <label-selector></label-selector>

 GP2040-CE contains a built-in web-based configuration application which can be started up by holding <hotkey v-bind:buttons='["S2"]'></hotkey> when plugging your controller into a PC.
 Then access <http://192.168.7.1> in a web browser to begin configuration.
 This mode is compatible with Windows, Mac, Linux and SteamOS.
+When using the web-based configuration on Windows and Mac, RNDIS works on a default install.
+Linux distributions may need some extra steps to access the web configurator; see [Linux Setup](#linux-setup).

 ## Home